huevosverdes/RNGStudy/README.md

 Any core that needs another RNG core to intialize itself uses the Linear Congruential core.

-Also, for the interested student, the C versions of the cores show how polymorphism and vtables work without an object oriented language.
+Also, for the interested student, the C versions of the cores show how inheritance, polymorphism and vtables work without an object oriented language.

 ## RNG Transformations
 Usually 31 random bits aren't useful.
 Instead we want to get a random value in some range or do other things.
 Here we explore a few ideas: